I write this review as former student of JK. So, what I write on this IBuyIReview site, don’t take as your facts, but as my own facts.

 It was insane to me, too, especially considering that lead gen is such a crucial method in attracting new customers in modern marketing.
 (2)

-Then I started thinking about it, and I actually called some of them back up and asked why they were interested.
+Then I started thinking about it, and I actually called some of them back up and asked why they weren’t interested.

-I told them that the method had worked in other industries, and it didn’t make sense to me.
+I told them that the method had worked in other industries, and it didn’t make sense as to why they wouldn’t want to at least try me out.

 You know what I heard?